 Boomerang Alliance published Queensland Container Refund Scheme in Cash For Containers 2017-03-07 23:47:08 +1100

-On September 5th 2017, we welcomed the unanimous passage of the Waste Reduction and Recycling Amendment Bill through the Queensland Parliament, which confirmed a Container Refund Scheme (CRS) for Queensland.
+On September 5th 2017, we welcomed the unanimous passage of the Waste Reduction and Recycling Amendment Bill through the Queensland Parliament, which confirmed a Container Refund Scheme (CRS).

 This policy represents the most significant litter and plastic pollution measures introduced into Queensland in generations.
 It's a great leap forward for litter reduction, recycling and collection (and the jobs that go with this) and for community organisations who can make money from collecting bottles and cans.